Over the past decade, Harvest Hosts has gained popularity as more and more people discover this unique RVing experience.

 But Harvest Hosts is also about more than just the locations.
 It’s also about the people you meet along the way, like-minded people from all over the world.
 Imagine getting to know your hosts, as well.

 Many members have reported being invited in for hospitality by their Harvest Host after the day’s business was done.
-Many life-long friendships have been made thanks to Harvest Hosts.
+In other words, many life-long friendships have been made thanks to Harvest Hosts.

 The atmosphere of the locations is a decidedly huge improvement over the RV camps and busy parking lots.
 Who wouldn’t rather a stay at a beautiful winery over a crowded and noisy RV camp?